 Keep in mind that most conventional IRAs give you the ability to build a diversified retirement portfolio.
 An IRA holding nothing but precious metals is, by definition, not diversified, because precious metals comprise a single asset class.

-The conventional wisdom is that you should limit your investment of precious metals to about 5% of your overall portfolio to achieve appropriate diversification.
+The conventional wisdom is that you should limit your total alternative assets investments, including precious metals, to about 5% to 10% of your overall portfolio to achieve appropriate diversification.
 That said, you’ll have to meet the minimum investment requirement for your gold IRA, which could be as low as $1,000 or as high as $50,000.

 If you have a relatively small investment portfolio, high account minimums could require you to invest more than what financial advisors generally recommend you put in gold, which could expose your nest egg to too much risk.